-Students seeking accommodations through the Office of Disability Services are required to submit documentation to verify eligibility under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
+Students seeking accommodations through the Office of Disability Services are required to submit documentation to verify eligibility under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act Amendment Act of 2008.
 Protection under these civil rights statutes is determined on a case-by-case basis and is based upon documentation of a current disability that substantially limits a major life activity.

 To ensure accommodation in a timely manner, it is advised that students send documentation of an existing disability to the Coordinator of Disability Services no later than July 1 for the fall semester or no later than December 1 for the spring semester.

 The following guidelines are provided to assure that documentation is appropriate to verify eligibility and to support requests for reasonable accommodations, academic adjustments, and/or auxiliary aids.
 Please see below for additional guidelines regarding learning disabilities.

 - Testing must be current.
 A student seeking accommodations must provide current documentation (no more than four years old) for a condition which can change over time or which responds to medication.
 A student seeking accommodation for a condition that does not change over time is encouraged to provide current documentation of his/her condition, however, re-testing may not be medically necessary to evaluate the student’s disability.
 It is advised that students consult the Coordinator of Disability Services for clarification.
 Because the provision of reasonable accommodations and services is based upon assessment of the current impact of the student’s disabilities on his/her academic functioning, it is in a student’s best interest to provide recent and appropriate documentation.